Corticosteroids as a conservative treatment for recurrent pediatric oral pyogenic granuloma: a case report and review of the literature

 Informed consent: written informed consent were obtained from the patient and her parents for diagnosis, treatment, and the use of images and clinical details for publication purposes.

 This clinical case is original as it describes for the first time the treatment of a recurrent gingival PG with injectable corticosteroids in a child.
 Traditionally, its treatment requires complete surgical excision.
 Gingival locations, which are more likely to recur, should benefit from a 2mm extension in healthy margins, extended to adjacent teeth, removing the periosteum and accompanied by infra- and supra-sulcular debridement [1].
 Other surgical procedures, such as sclerotherapy, which carries a necrotic and allergenic risk, cryotherapy, and more recently, Er:Yag or CO2 laser excision, show interesting results on bleeding and postoperative pain [1-4].
 Pyogenic granuloma has an inflammatory and neovascular component, leading authors to draw an analogy with infantile hemangiomatous lesions.
-They observe an increase in proangiogenic factors vascular endothelial growth factor (VEGF) and fibroblast growth factor (FGF) and a decrease in antiangiogenic factors such as angiostatin [5].
-In 2014, Wine Lee et al. proposed the use of β-adrenergic receptor antagonists in gels as a treatment for cutaneous pyogenic granulomas, assuming that this treatment, proven effective for infantile hemangioma, would also be beneficial for other acquired vascular tumors [6].
+They observe an increase in proangiogenic factors such as vascular endothelial growth factor (VEGF) and fibroblast growth factor (FGF), and a decrease in antiangiogenic factors such, as angiostatin [5].
+In 2014, Wine Lee et al. proposed the use of beta 2-adrenergic receptor antagonists in gels as a treatment for cutaneous pyogenic granulomas, assuming that this treatment, proven effective for infantile hemangioma, would also be beneficial for other acquired vascular tumors [6].
 Mashiah et al. found that 72% of patients achieve complete or partial remission after an average of 6.5 weeks of treatment with 5% Propranolol [7].
 However, the use of beta-blockers for oral PG is still not proven and there is no suitable galenic form on the market.
 Corticosteroids in local application, intralesional injection, or systemic administration have well-known anti-angiogenic effects by reducing VEGF, basic fibroblast growth factor (BFGF), and macrophage activity, and by decreasing phospholipase A2, a precursor of proangiogenic prostaglandins [8].
 The use of corticosteroids is validated in the treatment of cutaneous PG, with injections in two patients and systemic administration in another [9,10].

 Only two case reports focus on the use of corticosteroids in the treatment of intra-oral PG.
 In 2006, Parisi et al. described the treatment of a recurrent oral PG with intranodular triamcinolone injections in a 33-year-old patient, resulting in complete tumor disappearance [3].
 In 2015, Bugshan et al. used a highly concentrated triamcinolone acetonide solution to treat a 51-year-old patient, resulting in total lesion elimination with no adverse effects or recurrence [2].
 In our case report, we adhere to the authors' defined protocol.
 The treatment was effective from the first injection, reducing bleeding.
 After the second injection, the PG completely disappeared, and no secondary excision was performed.
 The initial experience was very difficult for our young patient due to the high number of recurrences, probably associated with difficult and incomplete excisions.
 Corticosteroid therapy was perceived as remarkable, being very well tolerated by the patient and causing no side effects.
 It is essential to note that this treatment should be considered only after a histological test has confirmed the diagnosis.
 Vascular tumors such as hemangiomas, oral fibromas, peripheral giant cell granulomas, peripheral ossifying fibromas, peripheral odontogenic fibromas, and neoplastic lesions including metastatic carcinoma, non-Hodgkin's lymphoma, and Kaposi's sarcoma are among the differential diagnoses to rule out [1].
 Corticosteroid side effects must be closely monitored both locally and systemically, particularly in growing children.
 Well-conducted studies are necessary to confirm this approach and determine the minimal dosing required for PG disappearance.